Climate of Florida: Tornadoes

-There are more tornadoes per square mile in Florida than any other state.
+Florida has the most tornadoes per square mile than any other state.
 However, these tornadoes tend to be much weaker and short-lived than in other states like the Midwest or Deep South.
 Strong tornadoes do occasionally form in Florida, usually in conjunction with a cold frontal passage in the winter or spring.
 A total of 42 people died in February 1998 from the deadliest such tornado outbreak in Central Florida, which occurred during the nighttime hours.
+Tornado outbreaks may also happen when tropical cyclones are passing near or over the state.
+The most recent of these was from Hurricane Milton which caused many severe EF3 tornadoes and lead to 6 fatalities.
 While tornadoes in the Midwest are more severe, a higher rate of deaths are experienced in Florida, and Brevard County, specifically, due to higher population density and quantity of manufactured homes.
+Waterspouts are very common over coastal waters with the Keys experiencing more than anywhere else in the world.
+These may sometimes make landfall as shortlived landspout tornadoes.

 Tropical cyclones

 The earliest in the year a tropical cyclone has struck the sunshine state was the Groundhog Day Tropical Storm in 1952.
-The latest impact was from a hurricane which struck near Tampa on December 1, 1925.
+The latest in the year hurricane struck near Tampa on December 1, 1925.
 The strongest hurricane to strike Florida was the Labor Day Hurricane of 1935.
+The cost of climate disasters has grown in the last 50 years, according to NOAA.
+In more recent history, Hurricane Ian (2022) was the deadliest hurricane to hit Florida since 1935.
 Hurricane Easy in 1950 produced the wettest known point total from any tropical cyclone.
 The record number of hurricane strikes on the state in one season is four in 2004.
 Hurricanes typically spawn tornadoes within their northeast quadrant.

-Tropical cyclones have affected Florida in every month of the year but March.
+Tropical cyclones have affected Florida in every month of the year but January and March.
 Nearly one-third of the cyclones affected the state in September, and nearly three-fourths of the storms affected the state between August and October, which coincides with the peak of the hurricane season.
 Portions of the coastline have the lowest return period, or the frequency at which a certain intensity or category of hurricane can be expected within 86 mi of a given location, in the country.
 Monroe County was struck by 26 hurricanes since 1926, which is the greatest total for any county in the United States.
+The costs of these storms have increased over the years.
+Florida has been affected by many devastating hurricanes in its history.
+This has caused over $450 billion in damage.
+Recent studies highlight how complex climate events—such as concurrent hurricanes, floods, and storm surges—intensify social and financial losses across South Florida.
+These overlapping hazards have increased destruction to homes, infrastructure, and utilities, compounding recovery costs that far exceed those from single events.